gchure/phd/docs/src/chapter_02/section_04_model.md

 ### Inducible Transcriptional Repression Via The MWC Model of Allostery

-We begin by considering a simple repression genetic architecture in which the binding of an allosteric repressor occludes the binding of RNA polymerase (RNAP) to the DNA [@ackers1982; @buchler2003].
+&nbsp;&nbsp;&nbsp;&nbsp;We begin by considering a simple repression genetic architecture in which the binding of an allosteric repressor occludes the binding of RNA polymerase (RNAP) to the DNA [@ackers1982; @buchler2003].
 When an effector molecule (hereafter referred to as an “inducer" for the case of induction) binds to